JohnCallingham/ESP32_2Servo_2Frog_2TOTI_WiFi/README.md

 4. Allows the two servos to operate as a crossover.
 5. Allows the onboard LED to be configured to indicate various events.
 6. Allows for testing cycles to be started by the user.
+7. Allows for remote configuration and software updates.

 ## Detailed functionality